 The Fund may invest up to 10% of the total net assets of each Subfund in transferable securities or money market instruments which are not traded on stock exchanges or regulated markets.
 It may therefore be the case that the Fund cannot readily sell such securities.
 Moreover, there may be contractual restrictions on the resale of such securities.
 In addition, the Fund may under certain circumstances trade futures contracts or options thereon.
 Such instruments may also be subject to illiquidity in certain situations when, for example, market activity decreases, or when a daily fluctuation limit has been reached.
 Most futures exchanges restrict the fluctuations in future contract prices during a single day by regulations referred to as "daily limits".
 During a single trading day, no trades may be executed at prices above or below these daily limits.
-Once the price of a futures contract has increased or decreased to the limit,
+Once the price of a futures contract has increased or decreased to the limit, positions can neither be purchased nor compensated.
+Futures prices have occasionally moved outside the daily limit for several consecutive days with little or no trading.
+Similar occurrences could prevent the Fund from promptly liquidating unfavourable positions and therefore result in losses.

 For the purpose of calculating the Net Asset Value, certain instruments, which are not listed on an exchange, for which there is limited liquidity, will be valued based upon the average price taken from at least two major primary dealers.
-These prices may affect the price at which Units are re-deemed or purchased.
+These prices may affect the price at which Units are redeemed or purchased.
 There is no guarantee that in the event of a sale of such instruments the price thus calculated can be achieved.